15 Fun Family Destinations in North Carolina

 11 North Carolina Transportation MuseumSpencerSee on map

-Explore antique locomotives, rail cars, automobiles and more at a site that was once a national hub for steam engine repair.
+Explore antique locomotives, rail cars, automobiles and more at a site that was once a national hub for steam engine repair at the North Carolina Transportation Museum.
 You can also take the train ride around the historic 57-acre site, enjoy the many family-friendly special events and learn how transportation helped build North Carolina.

 12 Tweetsie Railroad